iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 > Good probably, but SILLY. it asks how you're feeling, and when I checked the box for a runny nose it gave me a "sorry you're not feeling well" page, complete with "could be COVID19" warnings.
 Ridiculous.<br> :date: __2020-10-31 00:45:24__

-> I assume it does what it says it does, but it's also caused panic in a bunch of people I know because for example I put in fatigue this morning and it was like YOU MIGHT HAVE COVID.
-And that caused a panic attack.
-I'm going to keep it installed so that I can be notified and stuff, but I talked to my doctor and he agreed that I shouldn't look at it so that I don't have daily panic attacks over what's probably nothing.<br> :date: __2020-10-25 15:02:09__

 #### 2-star reviews